napari/napari.github.io/tutorials/getting_started.md

 ### jupyter notebook / ipython usage

-To launch napari from a jupyter notebook or ipython console, first instantiate a Qt GUI and then import `napari` and create a `Viewer` object.
+To launch napari from a jupyter notebook or IPython console, first instantiate a Qt GUI and then import `napari` and create a `Viewer` object.

 ```python
 # instantiate Qt GUI